rand00/mirage_hands-on/README.md

 make
 ./unikernel   #run the unikernel
 ```
-If you have added no packages the to dependencies in config.ml, you can just run
+If you have already run the previous once, and have not added any new packages to the
-`make && ./unikernel`.
+dependencies in config.ml, you can just run `make && ./unikernel`.

 ## Helpful Mirage development links